-At Beverley Hui Architects, we believe that the correct interpretation of architectural styles, is the key to graceful and lasting beauty in architecture.
-South African architecture styles that have been popular over the years, include: Tuscan, Bali and Cape Vernacular.
-At Beverley Hui Architects, we have to date focused on the folowing architecture styles: Modern, French, Modern Cape Dutch (Cape Vernacular) and Traditional Cape Dutch.
+Architectural style is the key to graceful and lasting beauty in architecture.
+South African styles that have been popular over the years, include: Tuscan, Bali and Cape Vernacular.
+At Beverley Hui Architects, we have to date focused on the folowing: Modern, French, Modern Cape Dutch (Cape Vernacular) and Traditional Cape Dutch.
 However we have the expertise to correctly interpret any style that you choose for your home.

 The Cape vernacular style can be regarded as a contemporary version of the Cape Dutch style.
 Vernacular actually means "the local language", and the Cape vernacular style is modelled after a locoal language of building on Cape farms.
 The style is characterised by gables with straight parapet walls, and clipped eaves with modern beams and other elements also being introduced.